Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 4. DECISION MAKING

-The same policy and procedures will be used for decision-making and voting in the Steering Board, Committees, and Work Groups:
+The same policy will be used for decision-making and voting in the Steering Committee, Executive Management Team, and Workgroups.

 - All governance entities will seek to reach decisions through consensus;